unascribed/FlexVer/SPEC.md

 ```

 ### Pre-release
-Pre-release components are sorted identically to textual components, *except when being compared to
+Pre-release components are compared identically to textual components, *except when being compared
-null*.
+to null*.
 See the Null section for more.

 ### Appendix
-Appendix components must be removed before sorting is done.
+Appendix components must be removed before comparison is done.

 ### Null
-Null components always sort as less than other components, *except pre-release components*, compared
+Null components always compare as less than other components, *except pre-release components*,
-to which, *null is greater*.
-This implements the SemVer rule that `1.0-pre1` is *less* than `1.0`.
+compared to which, *null is greater*.
+This implements the SemVer rule that `1.0-pre1` is *less* than
+`1.0`.
+Two null components are of course equal, but a comparison of two nulls should never occur.

 ## Sample Decompositions